Tutorial to develop a Spyder plugin#

 preferences.register_plugin_preferences(self)

-Publishing your plugin#
+Publishing our plugin#

-Build and check the package#
+Building and checking the package#

 spyder_pomodoro_timer